 Are you taking new patients?Answer:

-Yes, but we ask that first time, new patients be seen by Dr. Lewis or Becky Repaire-Fuhr, PA-C because Dr. Rosen’s schedule is usually booked several months in advance.
-Dr. Lewis and Becky are excellent providers and deliver the same detailed thorough care as Dr. Rosen.
+Yes, but we ask that first time, new patients be seen by Caroline Buehler, M.S., PA-C because Dr. Rosen’s schedule is usually booked several months in advance.
+Caroline Buehler is an excellent provider and delivers the same detailed thorough care as Dr. Rosen.
 Once you become a patient of our practice, you can schedule an appointment with any provider.

 How do I obtain a copy of my Medical Records?Answer: